Universality classes of thermalization for mesoscopic Floquet systems: Theory

 In sum, in this section we've discussed different Floquet thermal ensembles that are relevant for the different ways in which a system can Floquet thermalize.
 This has been in the context of mesoscopic systems, but also using the notion of nonstandard large-$N$ limits, with $N$-dependent frequencies, that help us sharply distinguish the different regimes.
 As also mentioned, beyond a certain scale $\omega_{\rm loc} \propto N$, Floquet thermalization does not occur and the effect of the drive is perturbative for almost all eigenstates.
 In those cases, energy is localized to the microcanonical window of states near the initial energy, which is conserved.

 In the next section, and in much of the rest of the paper, our goal is to map out a phase diagram delineating various thermal and non-thermal Floquet regimes.
-In order to do this, we discuss the structure present \textit{at} the scaling $\omega \propto N$, where both Floquet thermalization and various partially-thermalizing or non-Floquet-thermal phases exist.
+In order to do this, we discuss the structure present \textit{at} the scaling $\omega \propto N$, where both Floquet thermalization and various partially-thermalizing or non-Floquet-thermal phases exist in the large-$N$ and large-$\omega$ limit.
 Note that at this scale, we are no longer probing the crossover between the infinite temperature and ladder ensembles (which happens at parametrically smaller frequencies); instead, our goal is to study different degrees of thermalization to the appropriate ladder ensemble.